BaC0To/dependency-resolver/README.md

 # dependency-resolver
 A program that reads a .json file containing three of dependancies (tree or graph) later implementing the BFS and DFS algorithms to traverse (visit each node) a tree

+Breadth-first search vs. depth-first search
+A breadth-first search is when you inspect every node on a level starting at the top of the tree and then move to the next level.
+A depth-first search is where you search deep into a branch and don’t move to the next one until you’ve reached the end.